Lecongtylerl/Find-X-from-equation/Readme.txt

-This was made using Visual Studio Code editor
+This was made using Visual Studio Code editor.